ResonantGeoData/ResonantGeoData/rgd-client/README.md

-# rgd_client - ResonantGeoDataClient
+# rgd_client - Resonant GeoDataClient

-The **rgd_client** Python package allows users to make web requests to a ResonantGeoData instance within a Python script.
+The **rgd_client** Python package allows users to make web requests to a Resonant GeoData instance within a Python script.

 # Installation